 - Seeking a review;

 - Commencing court action.

 What Can I Expect from Schofield King Lawyers?

-By engaging Schofield King Lawyers, you are often able to get your claim paid out quickly, and often without a fight from the insurer.
+By engaging Schofield King Lawyers, you are often able to get your Total Permanent Disability claim paid out quickly, and often without a fight from the insurer.
 However, the fact is that insurance companies reject many of the claims that they should be paying.
 That’s why we’re here: to help you get what’s yours — to make insurance pay.

 We offer ‘No Win, No Fee’ and fixed fee costing arrangements.
 For more about our Cost promise, click here.